nowucca/SimpleAffableBean/README.md

 # SimpleAffableBean
-A rewrite of the Affable Bean EJB web app, moving away from EJB and using a simpler technology stack.
+This project is a rewrite of the Affable Bean EJB web app, moving away from EJB and using a simpler technology stack.

-This software is an adaptation from the Affable Bean project, released under the 2-clause Berkeley licence by Sun and then Oracle.
+This software is an adaptation from the Affable Bean project.
+That project was released under the 2-clause Berkeley licence by Sun and then Oracle.
-Please see the LICENCE file for compliance and licensing concerns.
+Please see the LICENCE.affablebean.txt file for compliance and licensing concerns for the original project.

+This project is being released under the "new" BSD 3-clause license.

 The starting point for this project is the complete Affable beans project at: https://netbeans.org/projects/samples/downloads/download/Samples/JavaEE/ecommerce/AffableBean_complete.zip